Flight-Free-UK/flight_free_uk_website/source/posts/how-to-lead-your-tribe.html.markdown

 author: FlightFree UK
 read_time_minute: 5
 ---
 ### It can be tricky to bring up the subject of climate change.

-When everyone at a party is chatting about the latest TV drama or the colour of their new curtains, it can be difficult to steer the conversation towards the elephant in the room.
+##### When everyone at a party is chatting about the latest TV drama or the colour of their new curtains, it can be difficult to steer the conversation towards something that is altogether more serious.

 If the party were a metaphor for the earth, the entire kitchen would be in flames with the majority of people assuming somebody had left the cake in the oven too long.

 ![Picture show four stick figures standing in a kitchen that is on fire.
 One of the stick figures is saying "Has anyone seen the latest episode of Peaky Blinders?".
 The fourth stickman is holding a fire extinguisher and in a thought bubble is exclaiming "What is wrong with these people?"](/images/uploads/lead-your-tribe.jpg)